-If this is your first ultrasound you will be understandably anxious.
-Getting a glimpse of your baby for the first time is big.
+An 8 week ultrasound can be both exciting and a bit scary.
+If this is your first ultrasound, you’ll be understandably anxious.
+Getting a glimpse of your baby for the first time will be a memorable moment.

 Don’t be afraid to ask your sonographer questions.
 If this is your first ultrasound it’s very normal that you would be curious about what you see on screen.